Dravid all set to take over as India coach; role could be holistic one | Sports-Games

 While India A or U-19 teams would have their respective coaches, the BCCI could well make Dravid, the head of all coaches, to whom all the cricketing departments, along with the NCA staff, report.

-When Ganguly took charge of BCCI, he had spoken to the media about the synergy he wanted between the national team, the age-group team as well as NCA which is the center of excellence.
+When Ganguly took charge of BCCI, he had spoken to the media about the synergy he wanted between the national team, age-group team as well as NCA which is the centre of excellence.

 Having seen incumbent Ravi Shastri achieve a lot of success, the BCCI was always keen on appointing an Indian coach but there were only a few of stature.
 Shastri's tenure ends with the T20 World Cup.

-It is learned that bigger names were wary of coaching a team where Kohli had mostly called the shots till the Australia tour earlier this year.
+It is learnt that bigger names were wary of coaching a team where Kohli had mostly called the shots till the Australia tour earlier this year.

 The dynamics have changed ever since as the team out-maneuvered a stronger Australia in the absence of Kohli, who was on paternity leave at that time.

-Also, Dravid, who had in earlier years said no because of his young family, is expected to contribute more broadly.
+Also Dravid, who had in earlier years said no because of his young family, is expected to contribute in a broader manner.

-The basic idea behind having the Dravid-Mhambrey combination in the Indian team set-up is to ensure that in another two years when the transition in the current team happens, the changing of the nucleus is smooth.
+The basic idea behind having the Dravid-Mhambrey combination in the Indian team set-up is to ensure that in another two years, when the transition in the current team happens, the changing of nucleus is smooth.

 ''The players who are set to come in are mostly from the U-19 set-up.
-So Dravid must be appointed,'' the source said.
+So it's imperative that Dravid is appointed,'' the source said.

 It is expected that BCCI will complete the formalities of his appointment before the start of the New Zealand series in India from November 17.